-The AR rifle initially made the transition from military style rifle to hunting rifle when farmers and ranchers, along with returning veterans already familiar with the platform, began utilizing it for varmint control.
+The AR rifle initially made the transition from military-style rifle to hunting rifle when farmers and ranchers, along with returning veterans already familiar with the platform, began using it for varmint control.
 The fast .223/5.56 round has an extremely flat trajectory out to 300 yards, making it ideal for engaging game ranging in size from prairie dogs to coyotes at unknown distances.
-Heavier bullets in the 62-79 grain range are the most popular for predator control.
+Heavier bullets in the 62- to 79-grain range are the most popular for predator control.

-Of course these two calibers aren’t the only available to the AR.
+Of course, these two calibers aren’t the only available to the AR.
 A number of rounds have been created for the rifle over the years as hunters and shooters demanded more performance and greater versatility.

-.204 Ruger Seizing on the popularity of the AR-15 platform as a varmint rifle, Ruger and Hornady teamed up to develop the hyper-velocity .204 Ruger cartridge.
-Based off of a necked down version of the .222 Remington Magnum, Ruger claims that their .204 round is the fastest commercially produced cartridge with a muzzle velocity of over 4225 FPS with a 32-grain projectile.
+Seizing on the popularity of the AR-15 platform as a varmint rifle, Ruger and Hornady teamed up to develop the hyper-velocity .204 Ruger cartridge.
+Based off of a necked down version of the .222 Remington Magnum, Ruger claims that its .204-round is the fastest commercially-produced cartridge with a muzzle velocity of over 4225 FPS with a 32-grain projectile.

-Based off of the .30 Remington, the case length was shortened to fit existing M16 magazine wells and adapted to fire the 6.8mm 115 grain bullet.
+Based off of the .30 Remington, the case length was shortened to fit existing M16 magazine wells and adapted to fire the 6.8mm 115-grain bullet.
 Experimentation showed the 6.8mm round to be the best compromise between the accuracy of the 6.5mm round and the stopping power of the 7mm.
-When it was released to the commercial market the 6.8 SPC gained enormous popularity with hunters in states that required hunting ammunition be larger than a minimum caliber of .243 as it allowed them to legally use the familiar AR platform for hunting medium sized game.
+When it was released to the commercial market, the 6.8 SPC gained enormous popularity with hunters in states that required hunting ammunition be larger than a minimum caliber of .243 as it allowed them to legally use the familiar AR platform for hunting medium-sized game.

-Initially developed by Tim LeGendre of LeMag Firearms LLC, the .450 is a straight walled cartridge and one of the largest available for the AR platform, second only to the .50 Beowulf.
+Initially developed by Tim LeGendre of LeMag Firearms LLC, the .450 is a straight-walled cartridge and one of the largest available for the AR platform, second only to the .50 Beowulf.
 LeGendre licensed his creation to Bushmaster who contracted with Hornady to mass produce the round.
 Hornady shortened the case to 1.7 inches, loaded it with their 250 grain SST bullet and designated it the .450 Bushmaster.
-The .450 Bushmaster doesn’t have a particularly long range, but is very effective at dropping large game out to 250 yards.
+The .450 Bushmaster doesn’t have a particularly long range, although it is very effective at dropping large game out to 250 yards.

 No matter what type of game you hunt, you can find an AR-15 available in a caliber and configuration well suited to that quarry.
-You can find it in a variety of finishes, from Realtree Hardwoods to ATACS camoflauge, and with metal, synthetic, or carbon fiber components.
+You can find it in a variety of finishes, from Realtree Hardwoods to ATACS camoflauge, and with metal, synthetic or carbon fiber components.
 The large availability of parts and accessories make the AR rifle easy to customize, and there are limitless options when it comes to optics that can be mounted on the rails of most AR-15s.
-Combine this with the familiarity of a sporting rifle that has been on the market for 50 years a you’ve got a fantastic hunting rifle able to be adapted to perform well in almost any role.
+Combine this with the familiarity of a sporting rifle that has been on the market for 50 years, and you’ve got a fantastic hunting rifle able to be adapted to perform well in almost any role.